The luthier tunes to resurrect the styles

 Luthier – (Pronounced LOOT-ee-ur) A person who makes stringed instruments such as violins and guitars.

-Watered Silk – Silk cloth that has been given a lustrous wavy pattern by being pressed between rollers or plates; prized for clothing since the Middle Ages.
+Watered silk – Silk cloth that has been given a lustrous wavy pattern by being pressed between rollers or plates; prized for clothing since the Middle Ages.

 Moiré – (Pronounced mwa-RAY) A ripple pattern in a fabric.